arnav-chauhan-kgpian/bhasha-bot/README.md

-# Bhasha-Bot
+# bhasha-bot

 **English-to-Hindi Neural Machine Translation (Transformer)**

-Bhasha-Bot is a **Transformer-based Neural Machine Translation (NMT) model** implemented from scratch in PyTorch.
+bhasha-bot is a **Transformer-based Neural Machine Translation (NMT) model** implemented from scratch in PyTorch.
 It translates English sentences into Hindi.

 I created this project for fun while revisiting a seminal paper on transformers (see Credits) as a prerequisite to my exploration of the mystical world of mechanistic interpretability.